Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/nlu.md

 - total deposits over last year
 - how much was deposited in January
 - how much money have I earned?
+- what did I earn?
+- How much have i earned?

 ## intent:capabilities
 - Can you explain me in one sentence what you are doing?